cosmos/ibc/spec/ics-3-bidirectional-connection-semantics/README.md

   Identifier        counterpartyIdentifier
   // Desired version for connection
   Version           desiredVersion
-  // Light client identifier for chain B on A Identifier        counterpartyLightClientIdentifier
+  // Client identifier for chain B on A
+  Identifier        counterpartyClientIdentifier
-  // Light client identifier for chain A on B Identifier        clientIdentifier
+  // Client identifier for chain A on B
+  Identifier        clientIdentifier
   // Proof of stored INIT state on chain A CommitmentProof   proofInit